CatchoftheDay/build-and-push-buildkite-plugin/README.md

 ## Utilising package caches

 Only including the `composer-cache: true` or `npm-cache: true` flags isn't sufficient to take advantage of your package cache.
-The projects Dockerfile will also need to contain something like the following when performing the install step with the package manager:
+The projects Dockerfile will also need to contain something like the following when performing the install step with the package manager.
+Right now your Dockerfile will also require the line `# syntax=docker/dockerfile:1` at the top, this requirement will go away when the Docker version available on our build agents is updated.

 #### composer